rupl/unfold/notes.md

 2. DE floats right

 Or using a coordinate system with position.
+1. DE moves up and down
+2. DE moves left and right

 However, all of the latest browsers have a new technology unlocking another dimension of possibility: CSS 3D Transforms.